Up Beautiful Glen Banchor

 It is accessible to those who are reasonably fit.
 Stout footwear is advised.
 The trail can be accessed at 10 different points and can therefore be walked in sections if you prefer.

 Some sections of the Trail are low lying and may be waterlogged after wet weather.
-Check in the window of the Wildcat Centre for the latest information or on our Facebook page.
+It is always worth checking the local weather conditions before setting off.

 The Trail passes along the banks of three separate rivers, including the River Spey, across moorland and through areas of well-established and more recently planted trees.
 It goes through a gorge and past a beautiful waterfall.
 There are magnificent views of the Cairngorm and Monadhliath Mountains from many sections of the path.